liferay/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/05-display-pages-for-web-content/02-display-page-example.markdown

 2. Add a Basic Web Content article.

-3. Name it "Short Testimonial", and fill in some short content.
+3. Name it "Thoughts About Space", and fill in some short content.

 4. Scroll down open the *Display Page* section and click choose.